 - Hey, It's That Voice!: Along with Rasaad, voiced by Male - Commander Shepard.

 - Wilson the Bear

 Growl.
 Growl growl.

-Wilson willingly joins your party if you purchase him from his handler during Rasaad's questline after having talked to Zaviak, an anachronistic hippie wild mage from Neera's safe zone.
+Wilson willingly joins your party if you free him from his handler during Rasaad's questline after having talked to Zaviak, an anachronistic hippie wild mage from Neera's safe zone.

 - I Am X, Son of Y: Dialogue implies that he is Wilson, son of Wilson.
 This makes Wilson the bear actually Wilson Jr. the bear.
 Or, possibly, Wilson Wilsonson the bear.

 - Lethal Joke Character: He has poor stats in everything except Strength and Constitution (both 18), can't wear anything, and can't equip any weapons.
 However, he gains proficiency points in his claws as he levels up and his they eventually become +5 weapons, his strength stat increases naturally at some levels until his has 23 strength, his health regenerates and his regeneration rate gets better as he levels up, and he eventually gets 5 attacks a round.
 All this makes him a perfectly viable, if very different party member.